isomerpages/pmo-nccs/media/speeches/_posts/2025-06-17-post-Keynote Speech by Singapore's Ambassador for Climate Action at AmChamSG Sustainability Forum.md

 to take a pause on their climate and sustainability efforts?&nbsp;</p>
 </li>
 </ul>
-<p>&nbsp;There is an assumption underlying these questions:&nbsp; that investing
+<p>There is an assumption underlying these questions:&nbsp; that investing
 in sustainability is a cost burden that we can put off or minimise when times are bad.&nbsp; This assumption may seem to make sense but is ultimately flawed.&nbsp;</p>